matteobe/BIkePosition/README.md

 ## License

-The licensing of this project is regulated as detailed in the attached MIT License.
+The licensing of this project is regulated as detailed in the attached GPL 3.0 license.

 Enjoy!